 My definition of being truly self-reliant is knowing not only what to do, but why it should be done.
 What is the ultimate goal of a particular task?
 Is it to keep warm?
 Indeed, that’s very important.
 But why?
 Because hypothermia is one of the leading causes of death in an outdoor environment.
-We used to call it “exposure”, it was – exposure due to hypothermia.
-If we know why we need to keep warm, knowing what to do might come earlier in the process and might inspire us to use our brains to come up with innovative ways to create that needed warmth.
+We used to call it “exposure”; – exposure due to hypothermia.
+If we know why we need to keep warm, knowing what to do might come earlier in the process and might inspire us to use our brains to come up with innovative ways to create and sustain that needed warmth.

 Knowing skills and how/when/why to prioritize them is a fundamental part of this process.
 Case in point:

 You become lost and are forced to overnight in the woods.
 It’s about a hour before dark on a cloudless night so you decide to try to build a fire.
 You find barely enough dry wood only to discover your lighter won’t work and are forced to use the flint-steel kit you recently bought (but have never actually used to start a fire).

 After several attempts, and no fire, it starts to drizzle, a downpour is eminent.
-You have no fire nor do you have a shelter?
-Now you are cold…and wet!
-Hello onset of hypothermia.
+You have no fire nor do you have a shelter.
+Now you are cold, and wet – Hello to the onset of hypothermia!
 Perhaps if you would have built a quick shelter first, and then concentrated on a fire (or had someone else working on a shelter while you were fire building), you’d all have a place to come in out of the rain and minimize the hypothermia threat.

 Making a shelter first and building a fire second are both key factors in preventing hypothermia, but only when done in a prioritized order.